Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/README.md

 Coding Expectations
 - Music Strings to Console, then GUI
-- CANVAS, not fullScreen, check in
+- CANVAS, not fullScreen, check if CANVAS too big for display
+- Orientation Save: switching width & height

 ---